 #6 Finding influencers and brand advocates

-Another great benefit that comes with social listening is the ease of identifying relevant industry or topic influencers.
+Another great benefit of social listening is the ease of identifying relevant industry or topic influencers.

 When monitoring, you might notice some users are much more active or engaged than others.
-Sometimes they will be popular influencers, and sometimes they’re regular users who have the potential of becoming future brand ambassadors.
+Sometimes they will be popular influencers, and sometimes they’re regular users who have the potential to become future brand ambassadors.

-Regardless, your social listening tool should make the process of finding the right influencer simple and straightforward.
-Determ, for instance, has an entire dashboard dedicated to Top influencers, who are sorted in the tool by:
+Regardless, your social listening tool should make finding the right influencer simple.
+For instance, Determ has an entire dashboard dedicated to Top influencers, who are sorted in the tool by:

 - Number of mentions,

-Having such an overview will allow for effective market research and aid in the process of choosing the best fit for your brand, based on the content they post.
+Having such an overview will allow for effective market research and aid in choosing the best fit for your brand based on the content they post.

 #7 Improving your online customer support